Skip to main content

 • Curability - whether or not this type of infraction can be cured

-⭐️ A note on "Curability":
+⭐️ A note on "Curability"

 In several states, laws determine required association actions based on the "curability" (Curable vs Incurable) of a specific violation.
 For example, in a community where there are fines for setting off fireworks, that violation type is "not curable" (incurable) because you can't "un-set-off" a firework.
 By contrast, the construction of a Shed with improper materials is "curable" as it can be removed and the area restored to its previous condition.
+Curable Offenses often require an appeals process with hearings by the Board whereas truly uncurable offenses may not.
+See your state laws for specifics.

-👉 Adding and Configuring Notice Types:
+👉 Adding and Configuring Notice Types

-Documentation Best Practices
+⭐️ Documentation Best Practices

 • Take clear, dated photos